| 2013 |

 | 2024 |

-Cryo-EM structure of the C. elegans TMC-2 complex reveals it as a homodimer containing two TMC-2 pore-forming subunits, the calcium and integrin binding protein CALM-1, and the transmembrane inner ear protein TMIE; conserved protein-lipid interactions and a π-helical structural motif in pore-forming helices suggest a mechanism for mechanosensory transduction. |
+Cryo-EM structure of the native C. elegans TMC-2 complex shows it assembles as a dimer of TMC-2 pore-forming subunits together with the calcium and integrin binding protein CALM-1 and the transmembrane inner ear protein TMIE.
+Conserved protein-lipid interactions and a π-helical motif in the pore-forming helices are proposed as mechanistically important features.
+Comparison with the C. elegans TMC-1 complex reveals differences in subunit composition alongside conserved structural features. |

 Single-particle cryo-electron microscopy of native TMC-2 complex isolated from C. elegans |